 Field site

 There are nine MELNHE stands within the Bartlett Experimental Forest (Figure 1).
 Mature stands, C7 (Figure 2), C8 (Figure 3) and C9 (Figure 4), clear cut in the 1800s, will be used first for this study because older trees tend to be larger and more spaced out making it easier to delineate canopies, as well as have less change in the future, but the goal is to map the canopy in all stands.
 The stands are located in the White Mountains National Forest, NH, USA.
 Within each stand is a nitrogen (N) plot, a phosphorus (P) plot, a nitrogen and phosphorus (N+P) plot and a control.
-C7 has a calcium (Ca) plot.
+C1, C6, and C8 have a calcium (Ca) plot.
 Each plot is divided into nine 10 meter by 10 meter subplots with a 10 meter buffer (Figure 5).